 Florida state law permits municipalities to create improvement districts where property owners are assessed for sidewalk maintenance.
-The City of Key West could establish a downtown business improvement district [does this already exist?] to create a revenue stream for maintaining, repairing, and replacing sidewalks in downtown.
+The City of Key West could establish a downtown business improvement district to create a revenue stream for maintaining, repairing, and replacing sidewalks in downtown.